creativitRy/UsacoTemplate/README.md

 ### Features
 * Shows how long your solution took
-* Efficient input as used by Egor Kulikov
+* Efficient input as used by Petr Mitrichev
 * One uncluttered method to put your solution in